walkinslo/Quiz-app/README.md

 # Quiz-app
 My simple quiz app for my android development classes!

-If you select something it will stay selected, change the color.
+If you select something it will stay selected, changing the color.

 ## Images!
 <img src="./images/quiz-1.jpg" width=30% height=30%>